ashwingopinath/movie-finder/README.md

 # How to Use

 Once you have started the server open [http://localhost:3000](http://localhost:3000) to view the app.
-You can type in movie names in the search bar and the app shows you all movies matching the keyword.
+You can type in movie names in the search bar and the app shows you a list of movies matching the keyword.
 Movie data is fetched using the OMDb API.